-You know what actually rooting is?
-Rooting is actually getting administrative rights on your Android device such as Android Samsung Galaxy Tab 4.
-Once you are going to root your Android device, you have to make changes in the operating system in order to customize it very well and far beyond what it normally works.
+Do you know what rooting is?
+Rooting is getting administrative rights on your Android device such as Android Samsung Galaxy Tab 4.
+Once you are going to root your Android device, you have to make changes in the operating system to customize it very well and far beyond what it normally works.

 - Delete all the pre-installed apps of your device added by manufacturers.

-- Make free the storage space in order to get the upper mention advantages.
+- Make free the storage space to get the upper mention advantages.

-- Do whatever you can in order to enhance the battery power and consistently running application on your Android device have to be removed.
+- Do whatever you can to enhance the battery power and consistently running applications on your Android device have to be removed.

-- Update the latest version of Android device with the help of custom recovery/ROM and then take a look at the procedure in order to have plenty of information.
+- Update the latest version of the Android device with the help of custom recovery/ROM and then take a look at the procedure to have plenty of information.